 Yes!
 The AOL software works with any dial-up or broadband provider.
 Simply start your existing AOL software and set it up to work with your internet connection.
-If you’re not sure how to do this, check out the online help article Use the AOL software with another ISP’s connection.
+If you’re not sure how to do this, check out the online help article Can I use the AOL software with another internet provider?.
 You can also go to the AOL homepage to access the AOL service.

 Nope!
 If you switch to the Free AOL plan, there will be no disruption in your service.
 You'll be able to access the AOL Desktop Software, your email and other free AOL features as long as you have a connection to the internet.